 Context windows continue to expand, but practical reliability still degrades near the ceiling.

-- GPT‑4.1 family: up to ~1M tokens in some enterprise/API contexts.
+- GPT-4.1 family: up to ~1M tokens in API contexts (retired from ChatGPT UI Feb 2026).

 - Claude 4 (Opus/Sonnet): ~200k–1M tokens depending on plan and variant.